 Improve Brain Function And Mood

-Black sesame seeds are rich in tryptophan, an amino acid with antidepressant properties that helps elevate mood naturally.
+Black sesame seeds are rich in tryptophan, an amino acid that aids in the production of the neurotransmitter serotonin, which can help soothe and relax you, improving both mood and sleep quality.
 They also contain significant amounts of vitamin B6, folate, manganese, copper, iron, and zinc – all of which are important to supporting brain health and function (9).

 Boost Blood Sugar Regulation